crustio/crust-wiki/docs/build-101.md

 **For the 1st way**, you can simply follow the steps below to communicate with the Crust chain:

 1. Create a Crust account on [LINK](https://wiki.crust.network/docs/en/crustAccount)
-2. Get free storage quota:
+2. Get a free storage quota:
     1. Join Crust [discord](https://discord.gg/WQQHnyKCmn)
     2. Follow the pinned message on `📦free-storage` channel
 3. Send a transaction with typescript code on [LINK](https://wiki.crust.network/docs/en/buildFileStoringDemo#2-place-storage-order)

-**The 2nd way is for cross-chain**, most public chains support directly calling Crust storage interface through standard IPFS pinning service, More details can be referred below:
+**The 2nd way is for cross-chain**, most public chains support directly calling Crust storage interface through the standard IPFS pinning service.
+More details can be found below:

-- Learn how to call Crust cross-chain storage API with code on [LINK](https://wiki.crust.network/docs/en/buildFileStoringWithGWDemo#2-pin-file-through-ipfs-pinning-service)
+- Learn how to call the Crust cross-chain storage API with code on [LINK](https://wiki.crust.network/docs/en/buildFileStoringWithGWDemo#2-pin-file-through-ipfs-pinning-service)
 - Learn Crust's cross-chain solution(How Crust IPFS pinning service work) on [LINK](https://medium.com/crustnetwork/crusts-cross-chain-dstorage-solution-f7ff837ed0ef)
 - Supported platforms:
     - All Ethereum-compatible chains: Polygon, Moonriver, BSC, ...